Global Warming Basics for the Bay Area

 What we can do – and some challenges to doing it

 - Worldwide, sea level rose about 7” in the 20th Century.
 The rate is increasing, mainly due to melting ice, but also because water expands as it warms.
-For the Bay Area, sea level rise from 2010 is projected at 2-12 inches by 2030, 5-24 inches by 2050, and 17-66 inches by 2100.
-Recent estimates tend toward the high end of those ranges.
+From 2010 levels, the Bay Area rise is projected at 2-12 inches by 2030, 5-24 inches by 2050, and 17-66 inches by 2100.
+Recent estimates tend toward the high end!

 - Most damage is be caused by storm tides -- simultaneous high tides, storms, large waves, and heavy freshwater runoff.
 Sea-level rise increases these effects.
 Waves, for example, become more powerful as they move across longer stretches of deeper water.